About this release

 Length of delay at census point

-The average (median) length of delay for people delayed at the February 2024 census was 22 days.
-Compared to the previous three months this is the same as November 2023 and January 2024 and less than the 29 days reported in December 2023.
+The average (median) length of delay for people delayed at the October 2024 census was 28 days.
+This is slightly shorter than September (29 days) and the same as August and July.

 Average number of beds occupied per day